tsnl/snail-scheme/doc/gc-design.md

 Cf TCMalloc: https://github.com/google/tcmalloc/blob/master/docs/design.md

+> NOTE: <br/>
+> TCMalloc uses the term 'object' to refer to a memory allocation of
+> any size. <br/>
+> SnailScheme uses the term 'object' to refer to an instance of a monotype
+> in the Scheme programming language. <br/>
+> In the GC, the term 'object' follows TCMalloc's convention: when ambiguous,
+> we will call TCMalloc objects 'GC objects', and SnailScheme objects 'Scheme
+> objects'.

-The garbage collector for `snail-scheme` is a two-color mark-and-sweep allocator for a thread-private heap.
-The design of this allocator is based on TCMalloc, but such that all allocations specify their size class rather than a size.
-This allows us to elide the pagemap, which uses a radix tree.
+The garbage collector for `snail-scheme` is a two-color mark-and-sweep allocator for a thread-private heap. <br/>
+Rather than implement a three-color collector with a write-barrier, I instead use a staggered blocking collection that only pauses one thread at a time.

+The design of this allocator is based on TCMalloc. <br/>
+In TCMalloc terms, since every allocation is tracked in the front-end, it is sufficient to mark-and-sweep only each front-end provided live allocations cannot traverse thread bounds.
+This means channels must copy their arguments.

+The mark phase gathers pointers in a priority queue such that we access pointers in sorted order.
+This improves cache coherency when accessing the page-map and various free-lists.

 Mark and sweep can be performed as follows only on the front-end:
 - mark all objects in a set of pre-reserved vectors, one per size-class.